How Much Work To Do Before Selling a House: 3 Levels of Prep

 - Buy-and-hold investors: These investors typically purchase market-ready homes at a competitive price and then convert them into rental properties.
 A buy-and-hold investor may not be as interested in as-is homes that need a lot of work unless the property is in a high-demand location.

-The cash buyers you typically want to avoid are those with homemade signs on street corners whose offer could possibly be extremely low or not be coming from a reputable business.
+The cash buyers you typically want to avoid are those with homemade signs on street corners, whose offer could be extremely low or not come from a reputable business.

 Most serious and established investors look at your home strictly as an investment opportunity.
 Since they don’t have to worry about financing requirements, they usually have the ability to give you a cash offer that can close quickly.
 It’s important to research a company thoroughly before signing a cash offer agreement.